catamphetamine/serverless-functions/README.md

 ## Globals

-The execution envirnoment provides the following utility global variables:
+The execution envirnoment provides the following global constants:

   * `STAGE` — the current "stage" (e.g. `dev`, `prod`, `test`).
   * `FUNCTION` — the contents of `function.json`.